romanospapanikolaou/angular-weather-app/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
+If you'd like to contribute to this project, feel free to submit a pull request.
+For major changes, please open an issue first to discuss the proposed changes.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature`)